Without A Vaccine, Researchers Say, Herd Immunity May Never Be Achieved

 The idea of herd immunity has been around for decades.
 In the past, it has been used to describe an effect seen with vaccination — if vaccination rates for measles are high, for example, a single case cannot spread far into a community.
 The "herd" of people is protected even when not everyone has received the vaccine.

 But with the outbreak of the coronavirus, the idea of natural herd immunity took hold in some circles.
 The theory, broadly speaking, is that should enough people become ill and then immune, the entire population will be protected.
+Estimates vary widely, but it's generally thought that somewhere between 50% and 80% of a given population would need to have been infected by the coronavirus before such natural herd immunity could be achieved.

 Herd immunity holds appeal in part because it does not require radical action such as social distancing.
-Estimates vary widely, but it's generally thought that somewhere between 50% and 80% of a given population would need to have been infected by the coronavirus before such natural herd immunity could be achieved.

 "If the thing that is most important to you is not disrupting the economy, is not shuttering small businesses, is not causing economic instability so that people cannot eat — that is the solution you are going to glom onto," says Jeffrey Shaman, a professor of environmental health sciences at Columbia University in New York City.